pg-redis-fdw/redis_fdw/README.md

 Tests
 -----

-The tests for PostgreSQL assume that you have access to a redis server on the localmachine with no password, and uses database 15, which must be empty, and that the redis-cli program is in the `PATH` envireonment variable when it is run.
+The tests for PostgreSQL assume that you have access to a Redis server on the local machine with no password, and uses PostgreSQL 15 server with *english* locale.
+This database must be empty, and that the `redis-cli` program is in the `PATH` envireonment variable when tests is run.
-The test script checks that the database is empty before it tries to populate it, and it cleans up afterwards.
+The [test](test) script checks that the database is empty before it tries to populate it, and it cleans up afterwards.

 Some tests as `psql` expected outputs can be found in [expected](expected) directory.